Les Invalides: The Dome des Invalides

 The Dome is the tallest and most famous of the buildings of Les Invalides.
 Designed by Jules Hardouin-Mansart, it takes the form of a Greek cross, on a square plan.
 Each of the facades is composed of two orders superimposed.
 The porch is topped by triangular fronton.
-It is crowned by a dome 90 metres, high, surmounted by lantern bringing the height to 107 metres (351 feet), making it taller than Notre Dame de Paris and the tallest of all Paris church domes.
+It is crowned by a dome 90 metres high, surmounted by a lantern, bringing the total height to 107 metres (351 feet), making it taller than Notre Dame de Paris and the tallest of all Paris church domes.

 The dome is actually composed of two domes superimposed.
 The lower dome is largely open at the base, allowed the visitors below to see the art painted on the dome above by Charles de La Fosse.
-The windows are masked by the lower dome, which permits natural lighting and gives the impression that viewers are actually seeing the sky, a popular Baroque affect.
+The windows are masked by the lower dome, which permits natural lighting and gives the impression that viewers are actually seeing the sky, a popular Baroque effect.

 The interior of the dome is divided into two separate churches; beneath the dome is the chapel that was used, on rare occasions, by the royal family.
 Attached to the dome is a separate church, the Cathedral of Saint-Louis-des-Invalides, Paris, which was used by the veterans who lived at Les Invalides.
 They were required to attend daily services in the church.

 The painting inside the dome by Charles de la Fosse depicts Saint Louis presenting his sword to Christ and the angels.
 In the centre of the composition, God and the Virgin are surrounded by angel musicians.
 Saint Louis carries the symbols of royalty; a crown, a garden with flour-des-lys emblems, and a royal mantle.
 To the right of Christ are placed the symbols of the passion and the suffering of Christ; the cross, nails, a lance, and the crown of thorns.

 Charles de la Fosse (1636-1716), a student of Le Brun, was one of the leading painters of the Academy, whose work is also found in the Palace of Versailles.
 Jules Hardouin Mansard, in charge of all the decoration of the dome, asked La Fosse to decorate the cupola and the pendentives with paintings of the four Evangelists.
 In the same period, he decorated the salons of Diane and Apollo at the Palace of Versailles.